 Clearwater DUI lawyers at Musca Law have handled thousands of driving under the influence cases.
 People charged with DUI in the Clearwater, Florida should take these charges seriously because a conviction can have lasting negative consequences on their life.
 This could affect a person’s ability to obtain a job, student loan, or housing.
 The best advice according to our attorneys is to contact a dedicated Clearwater DUI defense attorney as soon as possible.
-Contact our DUI defense attorneys in Clearwater, Florida today by calling 800.687.2252 and schedule a confidential, no cost case review.
+Contact our DUI defense attorneys in Clearwater, Florida today by calling 800.687.2252 and schedule a confidential, no-cost case review.

-Blood alcohol concentration.
+- Blood alcohol concentration.
 For a DUI in Clearwater, this typically is a BAC of .08 percent or more.

+- A person was impaired to some degree as a result of alcohol and/or drugs.
 Whether the person was operating or in physical control of a vehicle.
 What this means is the person does not necessarily need to be driving a vehicle to be charged with DUI, just be in physical control, or have the ability to drive the vehicle.

-Whether anyone was seriously injured or killed.
+- Whether anyone was seriously injured or killed.

-Whether any property damage resulted from the DUI.
+- Whether any property damage resulted from the DUI.

-Whether there have any prior DUI convictions.
+- Whether there have any prior DUI convictions.